shortstheory/shortstheory.github.io/_posts/2022-09-13-year-of-work.md

 The graded progression in problem difficulty in climbing gives me a lot of motivation to keep at it.
 I love that it's also a good workout while barely feeling like one.
 I was also pleasantly surprised to find that the indoor rock climbing community is very inclusive.
 I've found that discussing the beta is one of the best ways to strike up conversation and make friends with complete strangers.

-### + More extroverted
+### + More extroverted 🤗

 I feel like 2020 really did a number on my social skills.
 When the world was slowly opening back up again, I felt like I was starting afresh.
 I was finding my way through learning how to interact with people outside of my COVID buddies group, and suffice to say, there were some cringey moments along the way.
 Anything more than a cursory 'thank you' at the grocery store felt foreign to me.
-Yet, I felt excited to speak to people in a way I never had before.
+With inexperience comes opportunity and I felt excited to speak to people in a way I never had before.
 Social events which I would've avoided in the past were now unmissable for me.
 Personally, I think this is the biggest change I've seen in myself since I came to the US in 2019.
 It definitely helps to have something interesting to talk about when meeting someone new, and I feel like accumulating several experiences and stories over the years has helped me a lot in this regard.

 ### + Settling 🏠